 The Last Frontier State boasts over 563,000 hunters and anglers, spending $1.16 billion annually and supporting 15,942 jobs.
 Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Alaska are members of the Congressional Sportsmen’s Caucus and the Alaska Legislative Outdoor Heritage Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Alaska, please contact CSF Senior Western States Director Andy Treharne.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Alaska, please contact CSF Western States Coordinator Aoibheann Cline (pronounced "A-veen").

 Congressional Sportsmen's Caucus